 Objections and hesitations are sales killers.
 That’s why it pays to promote risk-free trials, free shipping, or complimentary digital guides to entice engagement.

-The folks at Casper are all-stars at this technique – offering a 100-day free trial to get buyers to take the plunge and try their mattress-in-a-box:
+The folks at Dropbox are all-stars at this technique – offering a 30-day free trial to get subscribers to take the plunge:

-Free eBooks and guides are excellent top-of-funnel assets that build trust and reduce risk.
+Free ebooks and guides are excellent top-of-funnel assets that build trust and reduce risk.
 Identify sought-after educational resources, then make them easily accessible.
-For instance, a credit monitoring service could offer a “free credit score guide” that requires an email sign-up.

 12. Go hyperlocal

-When you’re running a local business, targeting your copy at your local area is a no-brainer.
+When you run a local business, targeting your copy at your local area is a no-brainer.

 If you’re a plumber in Denver, you might advertise: “Unclog drains fast.
 In Denver and surrounding areas.”
 A national gym brand might run local ads proclaiming: “An Austin staple since 2005.”